HaowenBai/HaowenBai.github.io/_pages/about.md

 - *2025.06*: Two papers are accepted by **ICCV 2025** (One on retinex-based image fusion and the other on hyper-spectral image restoration).
 - *2025.02*: One paper on multi-modality image fusion is accepted by **CVPR 2025** <span style="color:red">(Highlight)</span>.

-# 📖 Educations
+# 📖 Education and Experience
+- *2025.12 - Present*, Research Fellow, School of Electrical Electronic Engineering, Nanyang Technological University.
-- *2020.09 - Present*, Ph.D. in Statistics, Xi'an Jiaotong University.
+- *2020.09 - 2025.09*, Ph.D. in Statistics, Xi'an Jiaotong University.
 - *2016.09 - 2020.06*, B.S. in Information and Computing Science, Dalian University of Technology.

 # 📝 Publications